-Tertiary Education, Skills and Employment Minister Steven Joyce today announced appointments to eight tertiary education institution councils, which include four new council members.
+Tertiary Education, Skills and Employment Minister Steven Joyce today announced 10 appointments to five tertiary education institution councils, which include seven new council members.

-“I am pleased to welcome these high-calibre council appointees into their new roles and to welcome the reappointment of a number of council members in recognition of the high-quality governance they have been providing to these institutions,” Mr Joyce says.
+“I am pleased to welcome these high-calibre council appointees into their new roles,” Mr Joyce says.

 “I also wish to recognise the valuable contribution made by outgoing council members and to thank them for their service.”

 The appointments and reappointments of council members are:

 • Te Wānanga o Aotearoa: new appointment of Dr Kathie Irwin as council member

 • Aoraki Polytechnic: appointment of two new members to leadership positions, with Ms Janie Annear as Chair and of Ms Anne Marett as Deputy Chair

 • Unitec Institute of Technology: appointment of two new members with Dr Lee Mathias appointed as Chair and Ms Sarah Haydon as a council member, and the reappointment of Ms Anne Blackburn as a member of the Unitec council

 • Manukau Institute of Technology: new appointment of Mr Brian Monk as Deputy Chair of the council

 • Universal College of Learning (UCOL): appointment of Mr Malcolm Inglis, the present Deputy Chair, as Chair of the council; appointment of Mr Ben Vanderkolk who is a member of the council as the Deputy Chair; and the new appointment of Ms Leanne Southey as a council member.